 A holiday catastrophe in northern Spain.
 At least one hundred and eighty people were killed?

-A holiday catastrophe in northern Spain.
+Background: A holiday catastrophe in northern Spain.
 At least one hundred and eighty people were killed on Tuesday (11 July) when a blazing gas tanker careered into a holiday camp in northern Spain.
 A fireball swept through the camp at Los Alfaques, some one hundred and sixty kilometres (100 miles) southwest of Barcelona, setting off a chain of butane gas cylinder explosion in campers' tents and caravans.
 Twelve bungalows and a discotheque on the site were blown to pieces.
 Doctors predicted several hundred more people could die from third degree burns they suffered.
 The blasts gouged out a crater twenty metres (yards) wide, and gutted and estimated ninety cars.

 SYNOPSIS: The major explosion, when the tanker blew up, flung charred bodies throughout an area measuring one thousand metres (yard) across.
 Police estimated there were a thousand campers on the site at the time, a great many of them taking their afternoon siesta clad in bathing suits.
 Most of the victims were French and West German tourists, and others were from Span, Britain, Holland and Belgium.